10 Easy Ways to Make Your Breakfast Smoothie More Filling

 Another ingredient likely in your kitchen already is oats-which can really help bulk up a smoothie!
 Oats have the perfect combination of protein and fiber, which promote fullness and pack staying power.

 Adding a half-cup of rolled oats to your breakfast smoothie offers a nice 6g protein and 4g fiber boost.
 Plus, oats will help thicken up your smoothie and give it creamier texture.
-Try them in our Blueberry-Peach Pie Smoothie that is every bit as delicious as it sounds.

 Add Some Seeds